AnyChart/docs.anychart.com/Gantt_Chart_NEW/Project_Chart.md

 **Milestones** are elements representing events.
 To add a milestone, you should create a task with zero duration: specify the same date in the `actualStart` and `actualEnd` fields.

 If you need to create multiple milestones in one row, use an alternative way to visualize events – add **markers**.
 Multiple markers can be shown in one row – on a task or anywhere on the timeline depending on the dates you specify.
-For more information, see [Elements: Markers](Elements#markers).
+For more information, see [Elements: Markers](Elements/Markers#project_chart).

-To learn how to configure tasks, see the [Elements: Tasks](Elements#tasks_\(actual\)) section.
+To learn how to configure tasks, see the [Elements: Project Chart](Elements/Project_Chart#tasks_\(actual\)) article.

 The sample below demonstrates task types.
 Also, it shows that regular and parent tasks can occupy different places in the hierarchy: a parent task can be a child itself, and a regular task can be a root.